Unspeak literally beamed into your eyes

 Many people are outrageously exploited at work, but interns are not among them.
 After all, they are getting a free education, something that few universities provide these days.

 Thus is the ideal of education shrunk in the philistine mind of the market fanatic to something like “induction into the low-grade activities of a specific job, several times”.
-And young people are getting this for free from the humanitarian philanthropists at companies that offer internships.
+And young people are getting this for free from the humanitarian philanthropists at companies that offer internships. ((They’re not actually getting it “free”, of course, once you take into account the opportunity cost of working for no pay.))
 After meditating a while on this happy news about what education now means, I deduce courageously that we should immediately close down all the universities.
 After all, they are expensive, and can be teaching nothing but sophistry and illusion.

 When society attacks